 The seismic design of buried pipelines should consider the influences of crossings to associated subsystems (e.g. compressor stations) with connecting pipes, pipeline routing over single foundations and foundation slabs and transition areas to above-ground pipelines.

 NOTE Buried pipelines are usually connected to other subsystem of the supply infrastructure, such as compressor stations, operation centres, maintenance stations, etc., each of them housing different types of mechanical and electrical equipment.
-Explicit treatment of these subsystems, however, is not within the scope of this standard.
+Explicit treatment of these subsystems, however, is not within the scope of this document.
 The seismic design of mechanical and electrical equipment requires additional specific criteria that are beyond the scope of EN 1998.

 The modelling and seismic structural analysis approaches in 8.3 may also be applied to buried pipelines made of other materials (e.g. Glass fibre-reinforced plastic/polymer (GFRP), High density polyethylene (HDPE) or Polyethylene (PE)).

-NOTE 1 The definition of limit states and safety verifications for materials other than those in 8.1(1) are not covered by this standard.
+NOTE 1 The definition of limit states and safety verifications for materials other than those in 8.1(1) are not covered by this document.

-NOTE 2 The design of pipeline networks can involve additional reliability requirements and design approaches with respect to those provided in the present standard.
+NOTE 2 The design of pipeline networks can involve additional reliability requirements and design approaches with respect to those provided in the present document.

 The seismic design of a buried pipeline should include ancillary elements such as valves, tanks, pumps or instrumentation and their connections to the pipeline.

-NOTE 1 The seismic resistances of such electromechanical ancillary elements are not defined in this standard and can be provided by the operator of the facility or the manufacturer of the equipment.
+NOTE 1 The seismic resistances of such electromechanical ancillary elements are not defined in this document and can be provided by the operator of the facility or the manufacturer of the equipment.

 NOTE 2 Buried pipeline systems and networks are usually cut into homogeneous sections along the pipeline way, because networks are often too extensive and complex to be treated as a whole.
 The definition of a homogeneous section is defined by the operator of the network.
 As an example, an urban water distribution system can be separated into a network serving street fire extinguishers and a second one serving private users.
 The separation would facilitate providing different reliability levels to the two systems.
 It is to be noted that the separation is related to functions and it is therefore not necessarily physical; two distinct networks can have several elements in common.